Collections of antiques

 focused on general office antiques.
 The same end buyer /

-certainly not going to be interested in buying both the collection of
+collector is almost certainly not going to be interested in buying both the collection of

 fans, and pencil sharpeners, that one collector assembled, unless sold